lakenen/grunt-saucelabs-browsers/README.md

 ### Usage Examples

 #### Default Options
 In this example, the default options are used to get all the browsers.
-They are then set on the 'saucelabs-browsers' grunt config.
+They are then set on the `saucelabs.browsers` grunt config.

 ```js
 grunt.initConfig({